-Core Learning Outcomes: Upon successful completion of this course, students will be able to
+Learning Outcomes Upon successful completion of this course, students will be able to:

-5. Guess the meaning of unfamiliar vocabulary by using simple word clues.
+Determine the meaning of unfamiliar vocabulary from context.

-6. Use a monolingual ESL learnerís or picture dictionary to develop basic dictionary skills and build basic vocabulary, including common sight words.
+Use a monolingual ESOL learnerís or picture dictionary to develop basic dictionary skills and build basic vocabulary.